Al Ritz: Early career

 Ritz began his solo career shortly after he finished high school to join vaudeville.

 The Ritz Brothers

 After the three Joachim brothers graduated from high school, they decided to team up as a song-and-comedy act.
 The brothers began using the name "Ritz" for their nightclub act reportedly after seeing the name on the side of a laundry truck.
 With fourth brother George acting as their agent, the Ritz Brothers worked nightclubs and vaudeville.
 The act consisted of the trio indulging in precision dancing, tongue-twisting lampoons of popular stories and songs, and slapstick.

 In 1934, the Ritz boys made their screen debut in the two-reel comedy Hotel Anchovy, which led to their being signed by 20th Century Fox as a specialty act.
 Sing, Baby, Sing (1936) was the first feature film to costar the Ritzes, and their first starring role followed a year later in Life Begins in College.

-Throughout the 1940s and 1950s, the Ritz Brothers continued a wildly popular supper club and resort circuit and made their first appearances as TV guest stars.